 Each member municipality has one vote on the board of the IRC.
 An elected official from each municipal governing body is the primary voting representative and the municipal manager serves as a proxy in the event of the absence of the elected official.

-- City of Altoona - Councilman Erik Cagle, Manager Marla Marcinko
+- City of Altoona - Councilman Bruce Kelley, Manager Omar Strohm

-- Logan Township - Supervisor Jim Patterson, Manager Tim Brown
+- Logan Township - Supervisor Jim Patterson, Alternate Supervisor Joe Metzger, Manager Tim Brown

-- Hollidaysburg Borough - Councilman Patrick Plummer, Manager Jim Gehret
+- Hollidaysburg Borough - Councilman Brady Leahey, Manager Jim Gehret

 The IRC makes recommendations to the member municipalities from time to time when changes in ordinances or related guidelines seem necessary and appropriate.
 The individual municipal governing bodies (city council, borough council or the township board of supervisors) will then act on the IRC recommendations, facilitating cooperation and uniformity while preserving autonomy.
 The municipalities have made every attempt to maintain uniform recycling programs and collect the same materials at the curbside.